simon-larsson/extrakit-learn/README.md

 #### Arguments
 `lgbm` - Base estimator.

-`fold` - Folding cross validation object, i.e KFold and StratifedKfold
+`fold` - Folding cross validation object, i.e KFold and StratifedKfold.

 `metric` - Evaluation metric.

 `fit_params` - Dictionary of parameter that should be fed to the fit method.

-`ensemble` - Flag indicting that the estimator should be a stacked ensemble after fit
+`ensemble` - Flag indicting that the estimator should be a stacked ensemble after fit.

-`verbose` - Flag for printing intermediate scores during fit
+`verbose` - Flag for printing intermediate scores during fit.

 #### Example:
 ```python